 A little over a year ago, I was introduced to the real estate investing forum, BiggerPockets, along with their weekly podcast featuring Brandon Turner and Josh Dorkin.
 I didn't know anything about real estate investing, but I would listen to their podcasts on the way to work, and again when I was at the gym.

 As an entrepreneur myself, it didn't take many stories of listening to other investors who started with nothing and rapidly built a large portfolio to achieve financial freedom for me to think I could do the same.

 Before I pulled the trigger on my first investment, I discovered the Wheelbarrow Profits Podcast with Jake and Gino, and got hooked on the concept of only buying multifamily.
 With multifamily, you're able to control the value of your properties by changing their income and NOI, whereas single family is valued at the mercy of the market.

-My philosophy on business is simple – If you don’t know how to do every job in your business, you can’t be an effective leader.
-With this in mind, we began a hunt to find our first rehab, or as we called it, “our education.”
+My business philosophy is simple - If you don't know how to do every job in your business, you can't be an effective leader.
+With this in mind, we began a hunt to find our first rehab, or as we called it, "our education."